 Of course, if you’re learning to strum on an electric guitar, you don’t have a soundhole to guide you.
 On an electric, you’ll want to strum approximately halfway between the neck and the bridge.
 With this type of guitar, hand placement doesn’t affect tone as much.

 However, if your guitar has multiple pickups, you’ll probably find that using one closer to the neck results in a warmer sound, while using one towards the bridge results in a thinner, “twangier” sound.
 Check out this video lesson if you want to see an experienced guitarist demonstrating how to strum an electric guitar.

 As you become a more experienced rhythm guitarist, you’ll find that you’re able to put your own creative spin on strumming patterns and other techniques.

 Learning to strum a guitar takes time and focus.
 And whether you want to use a pick, strum with your thumb and first finger, or both, it’s important to feel completely comfortable with a few basic rhythm patterns before moving forward.

 If you’re playing songs as a rhythm guitarist, you’ll usually be following the same rhythm pattern, but you’ll switch between chords.
 Depending on the exact way you’re learning, you may already have a good bit of experience switching between chords.

 If you haven’t yet practiced moving between chords, it’s a good idea to start practicing that before you attempt to strum a rhythm while switching chords.

-If you do have some experience, you can start by playing easy chords along with a simple rhythm pattern.
-For our example, let's say we're switching between G and Em.
-We'll use the first pattern we covered -- four downstrokes in a row.
+If you have some experience, you can start by playing easy chords and a simple rhythm pattern.
+For our example, let’s say we’re switching between G and Em.
+We’ll use the first pattern we covered — four downstrokes in a row.